dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 - 2017-06-05-asp-dot-net-core-authentication-tutorial.markdown
 ---

 **TL;DR:** Unlike the previous version, .NET Core 2 provides native support to JSON Web Tokens.
 This allows us to integrate this technology in ASP.NET applications in an easier way.
 In this article, we will take a look at how to enable JWTs when creating a Web API application based on .NET Core 2.
+[The final code can be found in this GitHub repository](https://github.com/andychiare/netcore2-jwt).

 ## A Quick Introduction to JWTs